-As a top Oklahoma City criminal defense attorney, Angela Singleton has helped many defendants fight and win against larceny charges in Oklahoma’s courts.
+As the top Oklahoma City criminal defense attorneys, The Oklahoma Criminal Defense Group has helped many defendants fight and win against larceny charges in Oklahoma’s courts.
 The type of knowledge and experience she possesses is absolutely crucial for mounting a successful defense against these charges.
 With so many individual crimes defined as a form of larceny by Oklahoma laws, you need to know that you’re working with a lawyer who understands what the definitions mean and how they can affect the charges you may be facing.

 The Definition of Larceny Under Oklahoma State Law

 At the most basic level, larceny is simply another word for theft.
 Oklahoma law, however, defines two separate degrees of larceny as well as several different forms of larceny that carry varying consequences for a conviction.

 State statutes define larceny as the taking of personal property by stealth or fraud with the intent of depriving another person of that property.